avaughn271/AdmixtureBayes/README.md

 ## (2) analyzeSamples

+It is here that convergence of the MCMC sampler should be assessed, for example by examining the trace plots of the chain or Gelman-Rubin convergence diagnostics of parallel chains.
+We have included the sample R script EvaluateConvergence.R as a template for assessing convergence.

 In this step, we analyze the output of the Markov chain from the previous step.
 The script to run is

 ```bash